Mahomes’ 5 TD passes lead Chiefs past Raiders 41-14

+LAS VEGAS (AP)Patrick Mahomes scrambled away from pressure as he ran toward the line of scrimmage and launched a deep ball that turned a seemingly broken play into a touchdown.

+The Mahomes of old was back Sunday night and the Kansas City Chiefs are back at their usual spot atop the division.

-LAS VEGAS (AP) — Patrick Mahomes threw five touchdown passes and returned to his usual formafter a surprisingly shaky stretch this season, and the Kansas City Chiefs moved into first place in the AFC West with a 41-14 victory over the Las Vegas Raiders on Sunday night.
+Mahomes threw five touchdown passes and returned to his usual formafter a surprisingly shaky stretch this season, and the Chiefs raced past the Las Vegas Raiders 41-14 on Sunday night.

+”We’ve done it before,” Mahomes said. ”We’ve done it these last few seasons we were doing at the beginning of this season.
+We were moving the ball and making a lot of stuff happen.
+We were just turning the ball over.
+Then we kind of went through a little little spell where we weren’t making these drives and we were still finding ways to win.
+I knew that we’re going to click back into it.”

 Mahomes and the Chiefs (6-4) showed little resemblance to the team that overpowered the AFC the past three seasons over the first nine weeks, raising questions about whether they could make it back to a third straight Super Bowl.